eric-mena/astronomy-buddy-api/README.md

    pm2 save
    pm2 startup
    ```
-3. **Reverse Proxy**: Use nginx or similar for HTTPS and load balancing
+3. **Reverse Proxy**: Use nginx for HTTPS and rate limiting
 4. **Monitoring**: Use the `/health` endpoint for uptime monitoring
-5. **Rate Limiting**: Consider adding rate limiting for public APIs
+5. **Rate Limiting**: Implement rate limiting to prevent abuse
+6. **Caching**: Consider caching responses for the same location/time to reduce API calls

 ### Docker Deployment